-Signaling Rules allow administrator to define the action to be taken (Allow, Block, Block with Response, etc.) for each type of SIP-specific signaling request and response message.
+Signaling Rules allow an administrator to define the action to be taken (Allow, Block, Block with Response, etc.) for each type of SIP-specific signaling request and response message.
 When SIP signaling packets are received by the UC-Sec, they are parsed and "pattern matched" against the particular signaling criteria defined by these rules.
 Packets matching the criteria defined by the Signaling Rules are tagged for further policy matching.

-In the compliance testing, two Signaling Rules were created for Enterprise (Avaya) and Bell.
+In this testing, a default rule is used for both; Enterprise (Avaya) and Cogeco.